bdenckla/MAM-XML/README.md

 # MAM-XML
 MAM in an XML format that is simple but not complete.

-This format was originally intented for use by STEPBible.
+This format was originally intended for use by STEPBible.

 But now, for STEPBible, I will try to directly generate OSIS-compliant XML.